pingwin02/Minion/readme.md

 - `.env`: This file should contain the following variables:
   - `TOKEN`: Token of the bot.
+  - `PORT`: Port on which the website will be hosted. (default: 8080)
   - `CLIENT_ID`: Client ID of the bot.
   - `ADMIN_ID`: ID of the admin.
   - `KIEDY_KOLOS_ID`: ID of the channel for `/kiedy-kolos` command.